(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 If you’re a DIY investor, it never hurts to have a fee-based financial professional evaluate your portfolio to ensure you’re on the right track to meet your goals.

-Amy likes to use Personal Capital’s free Investing tools to easily monitor and analyze her portfolio all year long.
+Amy likes to use Empower’s free Investing tools to easily monitor and analyze her portfolio all year long.

 4. Evaluating insurance policies